alexanderluna/ruby/learning_ruby/README.md

 sudo apt install rbenv
 ```

-2. Then run this command a follow the instructions.
+2. Then run this command and follow the instructions.

 ```sh
 rbenv init